What are Dinghy Boats?

 Rowing Boats U-Shape (LG-series)

-Inflatable Dinghy with Keel
+The Inflatable Keel

 Rigid Inflatable Boats